eric15342335/comp2113-engg1340-group-project/README.md

 ### Terminal Size

 Maximize your terminal window to its fullest extent.

-On Windows, you can achieve this by pressing the Alt+Enter key combination, which will toggle the terminal to fullscreen mode.
+On Windows, you can achieve this by pressing the `Alt+Enter` key combination, which will toggle the terminal to fullscreen mode.

 ### Font Size Adjustment

 Reduce your terminal's font size initially.

-A larger font size may cause the table displaying stock information and data to be cut off or misaligned within the terminal window.
+An unsuitably large font size may cause the table displaying stock information and data to be cut off or misaligned within the terminal window.

-Start with a smaller font size to ensure the stock table displays correctly, then increase the size if needed.
+Start with a smaller font size, such as `10`, to ensure the stock table displays correctly, and then increase the size if needed.

 ### Tutorial